TimurArtemev/Peace-treaty-Ukraine-2022/Readme.md

-# Peace Treaty
+# Peace Treaty Ukraine 2022

-Open project to discuss and improve the possible draft of peace treaty to end war in Ukraine
+Open project to discuss and improve the possible draft of peace treaty to end special war operation in Ukraine

 The actual text